 Your favorite decade has come back — just like you always knew it would.
 The cyclical side of fashion and hairstyles gives us a chance to relive some of our favorite trends from the past.
 Luckily, 90’s hairstyles have taken over yet again.
-Here are the top 20 styles you should rock in a new, fresh way.
+Here are the top 20 celebrities’ styles you should rock in a new, fresh way.

 The half-up style was a big hit in the ’90’s, and it was often made complete with two thin strips of hair in front.
-Babes today are loving a half-up bun just as much as they were twenty years ago.
+Candace Cameron showed how to rock this simple and cute big hair style.

 Today we refer to them as space buns but in the 90’s women’s hairstyles revolved around rave buns, and they were all the rage!
-Popular beauties of the decade ranging from Baby Spice of the Spice Girls to Gwyneth Paltrow weren’t afraid to show off a playful side.
+Popular beauties of the decade ranging from Mel B (Spice Girls) to Gwyneth Paltrow weren’t afraid to show off a playful side.
 The look is back now and in a big way, especially if you add funky neon or pastel colors to complete the look.